mrkkrj/TrianglePP/docs/README.md

 ## File I/O

 You can write and read ASCII files containing point and segement definitions using Triangle++ methods.
 Some examples are stored in the *tppDataFiles* directory.
-Documentation for the used formats:
+Documentation for the used formats can be found ....

 t.b.c. ...